 The ‘Island is my Garden’ programme offered in pre-school will extend to the primary years and include regular PE and sports, as well as activities such as beach volleyball, adventure sports and nature trails.
 Outside, children have access to a range of play and educational spaces which surround the building, with a front bike track, side terrace hosting a sandpit and rock garden and a spacious back garden with a tree ecosystem, science and water walkway, planting zone and a slide/swing woven into the natural landscape.

 A strong relationship between parents, children and staff is encouraged.
 Teachers are chosen based on their ability to care and offer warmth, expertise and understanding to young children and their families.
 Interaction between different age groups is also encouraged so that children come together across class groups to learn in a social context.
 A new Parent Den on campus also supports parents with connecting over coffee/tea and enables them to develop a sense of community.

-The extension of the EtonHouse Sentosa offering to introduce two additional years in the new Primary school will doubtless prove convenient for families already using the pre-school facilities or families new to the island who may wish to evaluate the EtonHouse experience.
+Plans to introduce three additional years in the Primary school (up to Year 6) in August 2020 will doubtless prove convenient for families already using the pre-school primary facilities or families new to the island who may wish to evaluate the EtonHouse experience.
 Longer-term, though, if they wish to continue within the EtonHouse fold, a move to either EtonHouse Orchard or the new EtonHouse International School (Middleton), will be needed.

 EtonHouse Sentosa is a very small environment with current plans and space only for one Primary 1 (K2) class and a shared Year 2/3 class.
 This is a very different environment to the two campuses to which children are encouraged to transfer and an important factor for parents to consider when deciding whether to make use of the extended Primary facility or take the steps towards a larger school environment immediately following pre-school.
 With fees set at SGD $ 32,100 throughout, this is also an expensive option.